 - In Nip/Tuck, Matt says this to Christian right after the latter bails him out of jail. the twist is that Christian really is Matt's father and had only found this out in the same episode.
 Unusually for this trope, Matt's pronouncement is actually quite accurate- Christian isn't much of a father figure to him at all.

-- A slightly depressing example occurs in the last episode of Supernatural, Season One.
+- A slightly depressing example occurs in the last episode of season one.
 Sam and Dean have managed to rescue their father and Dean is worrying about having wasted a bullet (it only has a few left and they need all the bullets they can get).
 Unknown to them, John has been possessed by the Big Bad ever since they found him.
 But when John comes out and tells Dean how proud of him he is, Dean realizes the truth and says exactly this.

 - There's an episode of CSI: Miami in which Horatio meets a teenage boy.
 Horatio keeps calling him 'son', until the boy snaps back at him 'You're Not My Father'... little does he know that Horatio had earlier run a paternity test...